 Sources of funding

-There are many different sources for funding, including via research grants (Pathways to Impact, Wellcome Provision for Public Engagement, etc) and dedicated public engagement schemes from learned societies and charities.
+There are many different sources for funding, including via research grants and dedicated public engagement schemes from learned societies and charities.

 You can also search 'public engagement' on Research Professional (requires single sign-on).

 There is a University-wide seed fund, which usually runs in Michaelmas Term each year.
 Check the University PER portal for updates.

 UKRI schemes: Whilst Pathways to Impact is no longer part of research grant proposals, you are still encouraged to include impact-generating activities as part of your case for support.
 We made a handy resource to help researchers think about and write their Pathways to Impact and the same principles apply.

 - Check the eligibility and selection criteria before you start: make sure you can apply and that you shape your proposal to address selection criteria.
 E.g., does the scheme have any specific target audiences, approaches or requirements for evaluation?
 They might use specific terminology that refers to particular types of engagement activity.
 Make sure you understand these and use the correct terminology.